geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-22/meeting-transcript.md

 Okay.
 So.

 ##### **Chenyu** [[00:24:01](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=1441)]
 For things.
 That we did fix.
 I think most of the annex stuff is.
 Fixed.
 The high level tensor stuff is.
 Looks good.
 We added a lot more tests.
 Also.
 I just added.
 The.
 Mac OS.
 For.
 Metal as well.
 It's quite annoying.
 That sometimes.
 It works for.
 Especially.
 Open COS.
 I don't know why it's different.
 Sometimes.
 Open.
 Open COS.
 Fails in one of the.
 Metal and Linux version.
 I just added.
 Okay.
 So.
 First.
 Of issues.
-Inter 걤d.
+Inter d.
 Up to.

 ##### **Chenyu** [[00:24:50](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=1490)]
 propor.